 Disruption has become the new normal–supply chain intelligence from data and technology is the solution

-Recent years have been characterized by supply chain disruption–from Covid-19 to the Suez blockage to the invasion of Ukraine.
+Recent years have been characterised by supply chain disruption–from Covid-19 to the Suez blockage to the invasion of Ukraine.
 Moreover, companies who fail to identify and manage illegal or unethical activity in their supply chain face increasing regulatory, reputational, financial and strategic risks.
 In this blog, we look at some of these risks, and show how smart use of data and technology can give companies critical supply chain intelligence.
 We also explain how Nexis® Solutions can help to identify and manage those risks.

 Why understanding your supply chain is more difficult than ever